Why Urges Feel Like Life or Death

 Encore optional.
 Ice cream no longer mandatory.

 p.s.
-Urge Surfing is the best, scientifically backed way to allow rather than answer an urge.
+Urge Surfing can help you allow rather than answer an urge.